 - 1 cup purified water – this is the filter I use at home

-- Place the water, sugar and herbs in a saucepan over medium-high heat and heat until boiling.
-Turn the heat down just a little, until the tea is very hot and gently boil for 10 minutes.
-In India they boil the milk and water together, but if you’re using raw milk, then add this at the end.
+- Place the water, sugar, and herbs in a saucepan over medium-high heat and heat until boiling.
+Turn the heat down just a little, until the tea is very hot, and gently boil for 10 minutes.
+In India, they boil the milk and water together, but if you’re using raw milk, then add this at the end.

 - Once the tea is done brewing, strain out the herbs and discard.

-- Add the milk (if using raw) Stir the mixture well and pour into mugs to serve.
+- Add the milk (if using raw).
+Stir the mixture well and pour into mugs to serve.

 - Make this a cold drink by refrigerating the brew and pouring over some ice cubes for iced chai!

 NOTE: We use raw honey in our house for its health benefits.
 Traditionally Indians use sugar in their chai, but this can be omitted if desired.
-Just stir some honey in to taste once the tea is done!
+Just stir some honey in and taste once the tea is done!